Batad, I love you and I hate you.

 HOW TO GET TO BATAD FROM MANILA

 Banaue is the jumping off point to Batad so I’ll describe how to get to Banaue first.
-To give you a better understanding of where all these places are in relation to one another, I’ve included a map below borrowed from the Bisayang Manlalakbay blog.
+To give you a better understanding of where all these places are in relation to one another, I’ve included the map below which was borrowed and edited with permission from the Bisayang Manlalakbay blog.

 From Manila to Banaue